-Coronavirus: How it all went wrong on board Ruby Princess
+Covid 19 coronavirus: How it all went wrong on board the Ruby Princess

 A criminal investigation into the conduct of Carnival Australia amid the Ruby Princess debacle, which saw 2700 passengers disembark the ship in Sydney despite passengers showing coronavirus symptoms, will be launched by police.

-According to Sky News, NSW Police Commissioner Mick Fuller will launch a criminal investigation into who is to blame for allowing the ship to dock and disembark infected passengers.
+According to Sky News, NSW Police Commissioner Mick Fuller will launch a criminal investigation into who is to blame for allowing the cruise ship to dock and send infected passengers ashore.

-The docking of the Ruby Princess cruise ship on March 19 – and allowing 2700 passengers to disembark despite some on board having COVID-19 symptoms – has been considered one of the biggest "disasters" in Australia's fight against the pandemic.
+The docking of the Ruby Princess on March 19 has been considered one of the biggest "disasters" in Australia's fight against the pandemic.

-To date, more than 620 passengers on-board have tested positive for COVID-19.
-The number accounts to 10 per cent of Australia's confirmed cases.
+To date, more than 620 passengers have tested positive for Covid-19.
+That number accounts for 10 per cent of Australia's confirmed cases.

-On Sunday, NSW Health's Dr Jeremy McAnulty announced the state had recorded four more deaths overnight, three of which had been passengers on board the Ruby Princess cruise ship.
-A total of ten people from who were on the ship have now died across Australia.
+On Sunday, NSW Health's Dr Jeremy McAnulty announced the state had recorded four more deaths in the past 24 hours, three of whom had been passengers from the Ruby Princess.
+A total of ten people who were on the ship have died across Australia.

-The NSW government is under fire over its handling of the Ruby Princess cruise liner.
-Test results released by the government on March 20 showed four passengers had contracted the virus while on-board, but by that time 2647 people had left the ship.
+The NSW government is under fire over its handling of the liner.
+Test results released by the government on March 20 showed four passengers had contracted the virus while on-board but, by that time, 2647 people had left the ship.

 News.com.au has contacted Carnival Australia for comment.

-The announcement of the criminal investigation comes after a string of leaked phone calls between the Port Authority of NSW and senior Carnival Australia officials may have led to a snap decision to allow the Ruby Princess to dock in Sydney on March 19.
+The announcement of the criminal investigation comes after a string of leaked phone calls between the Port Authority of NSW and senior Carnival Australia cruise company officials might have led to a snap decision to allow the Ruby Princess to dock in Sydney on March 19.

-According to records obtained by The Sunday Telegraph, several phone calls took place on the evening of March 18 and in the early hours of March 19, which was just hours before the "death ship" docked in Sydney.
+According to records obtained by the Sunday Telegraph, several phone calls took place on the evening of March 18 and in the early hours of March 19, just hours before the "death ship" docked.

-According to the publication, Port Authority officials had initially denied the ship permission to dock after they were made aware that some passengers on board had COVID-19 symptoms.
+According to the newspaper, Port Authority officials had initially denied the ship permission to dock after they were made aware that some passengers on board had Covid-19 symptoms.

 A representative from the Ruby Princess contacted Ambulance NSW to book two vehicles for patients they believed had coronavirus and had allegedly been tested.

-That information was translated to the NSW Port Authority, who made the decision to deny the ship entry in to Sydney Harbour.
+That information was passed on to the NSW Port Authority, who decided to deny the ship entry to Sydney Harbour.

-However, after receiving a call about midnight from Carnival Australia authorities, the publication alleges the Port Authority backflipped on its decision, allowing the Ruby Princess to dock.
+However, after receiving a call about midnight from Carnival Australia authorities, the newspaper alleges the Port Authority backflipped on its decision, allowing the ship to dock.

-According to the Port Authority logs, obtained by The Sunday Telegraph , it is claimed the ambulance vehicles were called to the port to transfer three passengers with complications unrelated to the virus.
+According to the Port Authority logs, obtained by the Sunday Telegraph, it is claimed ambulance vehicles were called to the port to transfer three passengers with complications unrelated to the virus.

 While it was the Port Authority that allowed the ship to dock, the decision to have passengers disembark was under the watch of NSW Health.

-News.com.au has contacted NSW Port Authority for comment.
+News.com.au has contacted the NSW Port Authority for comment.

-On Saturday, NSW Labor called for the state's Health Minister Brad Hazzard to resign over the Ruby Princess scandal, with the Opposition labelling it "one of the greatest health disasters" in NSW history.
+On Saturday, the NSW Labor Party called for the state's Health Minister, Brad Hazzard, to resign over the Ruby Princess scandal, with the Opposition labelling it "one of the greatest health disasters" in NSW history.

 "The buck stops with the Health Minister and we are today calling for the health minister to stand aside," Opposition Leader Jodi McKay said in a statement.

-However, Mr Hazzard defended the government's actions, saying the experts who made the decision were the "best in the world".
+However, Hazzard defended the government's actions, saying the experts who made the decision were the "best in the world".

-"Each of the staff of the chief health officer who made the decision made it to the best of their ability.
-And those people are experts in their field," Mr Hazzard said.
+"Each of the staff of the chief health officer, who made the decision, made it to the best of their ability.
+And those people are experts in their field," Hazzard said.

 NSW chief health officer Dr Kerry Chant said if they had known coronavirus was on board the ship, they would have disembarked the passengers differently and moved them to self-isolation.